 In response to the Standard of Practice “active Play”, outlined in BC Child Care Regulations, Section (4) (1) (e) of the Community Care and Assisted Living Act, Park Place Daycare ensures the program incorporates the required amount of active play for all children throughout the day.

-In addition our enriched program offers yoga, dance and neighbourhood walks.
+In addition our enriched program offers yoga, dance and neighborhood walks.

 Screen & Technology use